 Bioavailability is the proportion of a nutrient the human body is able to absorb and use.
 You might think that when you eat an apple every iota of vitamin A, every antioxidant, and every mineral it contains is used by your body with total efficiency, but that’s not exactly the case.

 Bioavailability and Nutrient Absorption in the Body

 Digestion is the mechanism by which the human body processes the nutrients from food.
-Digestion is a complex sequence of events and small inefficiencies can lead to larger problems down the line.
+Digestion is a complex sequence of events and small inefficiencies can lead to huge complications down the line.
 Enzymes, organ health status, and even how well you chew your food can affect digestive system efficiency.
 How well the digestive system operates can directly affect the bioavailability of the nutrients in food, and, in turn, affect important processes like enzyme production and organ function.
 It’s all interconnected.